rajanktiwari/easyims/README.md

-# easyims is a easy integrated management system
+# easyims is a easy integrated management system----rajan